valeryjacobs/MSGraphBatch/README.md

 Basically you can optimize the overhead of submitting multiple reperate request by turning them into a single batch payload but internally MS Graph still handles each request reflected in the payload seperately.
 This means you have to walk through the response to see whether each request succeeded as this is not an atomic transaction.
 Below is a description of how a batch can be constructed and handled at runtime.

+In this sample we use the MS Graph SDK package Microsoft.Graph but all of this

 ## Getting Started

-We setup a batch of request by creating a BatchRequestContent object and inserting a series of BatchRequestStep objects which contain the HttpRequestMessage that holds a request object that is exactly the same as the ones you would submit seperately.
+We setup a batch of requests by creating a BatchRequestContent object and inserting a series of BatchRequestStep objects which contain the HttpRequestMessage object that holds a request object that is exactly the same as the ones you would submit seperately.

 ```
  List<BatchRequestContent> batches = new List<BatchRequestContent>();